 You can also go hiking in Lovcen National Park, to explore the beautiful backcountry.
 Especially in the fall, many trails offer glorious fall colors to enjoy as you walk.

 If you don’t have a car, you can see Lovćen National Park and Lake Skadar National Park on a full day tour from the coast.
+The tour is highly rated, and includes Njegusi village, Lovcen National Park with its mausoleum, Cetinje, Crnojevic River and Sveti Stefan.

 #8 Enjoy a boat ride on Lake Skadar